parsamorsal/parsamorsal.github.io/_portfolio/RAQ_QA.md

 - Utilizing the SageMaker KNN algorithm, I will search for the top K most relevant documents based on the embedding space.
 This algorithm allows me to efficiently and accurately retrieve documents that closely match the query.
 - Using the indexes obtained from the KNN algorithm, I will retrieve the corresponding documents.

-## 3. Combine Retrieved Documents with Prompt and Question
+### 3. Combining Retrieved Documents with Prompt and Question

 To provide a comprehensive input to the LLM, I will merge the retrieved documents with the prompt and question.
 This consolidated input will be utilized to further analyze and process the information using the LLM.
 It is crucial to ensure that the combined document and text are of an appropriate size, containing enough information to answer the question while adhering to the maximum sequence length of 1024 tokens required by the LLM.